 Fortunately, the advice lends itself well to healthy eating principles and is quite easy to understand.

-First of all, cholesterol has many essential functions in the body such as transporting nutrients in the blood and keeping cells fluid.
+First of all, cholesterol has many essential functions in the body such as transporting nutrients in the blood and keeping cells loose and fluid.
 Therefore, some cholesterol is absolutely necessary for a healthy functioning body.

 There are also different types of cholesterol.
 Low Density Lipoproteins (LDL) are considered the bad forms of cholesterol if too high.
 These are the ones associated with negative health outcomes if you have an excessive amount in circulation.
 A normal level of LDL cholesterol transports cholesterol to the cells so they can carry out their daily functions.
 However, if LDL levels are too high, this can lead to plaques forming in the blood vessels leading to restricted blood flow and calcification of the blood vessels.
 Consequently, this can lead to increased blood pressure and even heart attacks and stroke.